Trip created by Rachael Gavan

 Walk details: 11km/ 7 miles | 350m/ 1150 ft of ascent | approx. 4-5 hours

-After an early breakfast, we transfer 1 hour south to Kennacraig, where we catch the 9.45am ferry across to Islay.
+Today transfer 1 hour south to Kennacraig, where we catch a ferry across to Islay.
 On arrival, we drive to Loch Gruinart Nature Reserve where we enjoy lunch as we look for birds such as cuckoos, corncrakes and hen harriers.
 Afterwards, we enjoy a hike which explores the shoreline of Loch Gruinart and Killinallan Point, visiting beautiful beaches and offering views north to the islands of Colonsay and Mull.
 (B, L)

 Walk details: 10km/ 6 miles | 50m/ 160 ft of ascent | approx. 4-5 hours